 What are the potential consequences for employers of non-compliance with the gender pay gap reporting duty?

-Employers should consider the potential damage to their reputation of non-compliance with the gender pay gap reporting duty.
+In addition to the risk of enforcement action by the EHRC, employers should consider the potential damage to their reputation of non-compliance with the gender pay gap reporting duty.
 An employer that publishes information on its gender pay gap in line with the duty, along with an explanation putting the figures in context and providing details of steps that it is taking to address the gap, is likely to be more attractive to potential future employees than an employer that has failed to comply with the duty.

 The Government has said that it will closely monitor compliance by employers to ensure that the measures are effective.
 It intends to publish tables showing employers' reported pay gaps by sector and aims to highlight employers that have published particularly full information.
 It may also publicise the identity of employers known not to have complied with the duty.